-From Chang La pass, a steep descend will follow.
-It is around 3 hour’s long drive from Chang La.
-The winding road takes you through some of the stunning otherworldly landscapes.
+From Chang La pass, a steep descent will follow.
+It is around a 3-hour long drive from Chang La.
+The winding road takes you through some of stunning otherworldly landscapes.
 Local nomads with their cattle herds will dot the mountain walls.
 Water streams from glacier melts will crowd the floor with a weak streak of green vegetation.
 A few yaks graze by the side.
 Very furry Himalayan dogs walk on the thin ice sheet in search of water.

 Read More – Ladakh for Vegetarians

 A few army camps have open tea stalls for 24 hours.
 The washroom is also available unless you want to bare it all in front of nature.
 Every drop of water is priceless in the region; you must remember this while using the washroom.

 The long journey is a treat to your eyes.
 There are wild asses running along with the car.
 A few rivers play hide and seek in the valley beside.
 In summer, it is all dry… In winter, it is covered with snow.

 The Himalayan Marmots will greet you soon after.
-These fat rats, indigenous to this region, will look at you with all the inquisitiveness and innocence in their eyes, reminding of the first legendary human-penguin encounter in Antarctica.
+These fat rats, indigenous to this region, will look at you with inquisitiveness and innocence in their eyes, reminding you of the first legendary human-penguin encounter in Antarctica.
 They live underground.
 Many interconnected marmot caves-holes are spread across the land.
 Step carefully!

 The There Beckons

 The first glimpse of the Lake cannot be put into words.
 It is a blue waterbody, reflecting the dome of a blue sky; blue so deep that it hurts your eyes!

 The entry is a bit messy with countless tourists crowding the popular movie spots.
-Spot where Three Idiots, the Bollywood movie, was shot now has a colorful three-bum seater placed for the fans.
+The spot where Three Idiots, the Bollywood movie, was shot now has a colorful three-bum seater placed for the fans.
 The film was after all responsible for sending a lot of tourists here.
 If you fancy this touristy stuff, make a stop here.